gregorydlogan/oc-config-management/README.md

  - `config`, which updates all of the configuration files created by this playbook, then restarts Opencast.
 Don't do this on your production system, figure out the correct settings on your test instance then reinstall for production.
  - `opencast`, which does all of the steps for installing Opencast, and Opencast alone.
-Use this if you're testing packaging and you are confident that the rest of the system (NFS mounts, activemq, etc) is properly configured.
+Use this if you're testing packaging and you are confident that the rest of the system (NFS mounts, etc) is properly configured.
  - `uninstall`, which removes all Opencast packages, even if they do not match the currently checked out branch.
  - **DANGER** `reset`, which removes _all_ Opencast user data, but leaves the packages installed.
 This is only useful for testing situations, and *will happily wipe out your production data without further prompting.*